 Do not forget to put in your contact information where clients can easily reach you.

-You can also provide links to social media accounts that are tied to your personal website.
+You can also provide links to social media accounts that are tied to your website.
 Your chances of getting hired will increase if you provide multiple venues for contacting you.

 Email is a widely used tool for communication so why not leverage it to give your website more exposure?

 Simply add your website’s URL to your signature and include it in every email you send.
-You can even add a quick and simple tagline so readers have an idea what it’s about.
+You can even add a quick and simple tagline so readers have an idea of what it’s about.

 Quite often we’ll update our email signatures with a link to a current blog post or a landing page.

-9. Personal branding
+9. Personal Branding

-Who says branding is just for big name companies?
+Who says branding is just for big-name companies?
 It’s for freelancers too!

 It’s a visual representation of yourself that gives employers a sense of your core values.
 Good personal branding makes you more memorable to potential employers.